arbowl/cyberdeck-battery-indicator/README.md

 ## Background
 I build a RasPi 4 cyberdeck and used the x728 UPS for the battery supply.
 It worked great, but I wanted a way to monitor the battery without having to open the provided x728bat.py script (which to their credit is hugely useful as-is and needed to figure out how to poll the UPS).

+I made this for personal use in my free time, so please be patient if there are any bugs.
+Feel free to reach out with any improvements, questions, or suggestions: arbowl@tutanota.com

 This launches at startup and displays a battery icon on the taskbar to show the battery status.

 ## How to use